Cigaras/IPTV.bundle/README.md

 If You do not have a Plex installed in the first place, there is an official manual for that too: [Quick-Start & Step by Step Guides](https://support.plex.tv/hc/en-us/articles/200264746-Quick-Start-Step-by-Step-Guides).

 ### Playlist structure and examples ###
-Sample playlist is located in *IPTV.bundle\Content\Resources\playlist.m3u*, you can specify other filename in preferences, but You can not specifify a path outside resources forder because Plex prohibits it.
+Sample playlist is located in *IPTV.bundle\Content\Resources\playlist.m3u*, you can specify other filename in preferences, but You can not specify a path outside resources folder because Plex prohibits it.
 Online playlist is also supported, You just need to specify a direct link to it, with http part included.
-Playlist should be encoded in **[UTF-8](http://en.wikipedia.org/wiki/UTF-8) without [BOM](http://en.wikipedia.org/wiki/Byte_order_mark)**, I recomend using [Notepad++](http://notepad-plus-plus.org/) to check and convert if needed.
+Playlist should be encoded in **[UTF-8](http://en.wikipedia.org/wiki/UTF-8) without [BOM](http://en.wikipedia.org/wiki/Byte_order_mark)**, I recommend using [Notepad++](http://notepad-plus-plus.org/) to check and convert if needed.

 Included sample playlist is for testing purposes only, some streams might be dead by now, here is a short list of resources to get started, however please keep in mind, I am not associated with them and not responsible for their content, try it at Your own risk:
   * [FreeTuxTv.net](http://database.freetuxtv.net)